possibilities/coid/readme.md

 ## summary

-an experiement where i stick curl in unexpected places
+an experiment where i stick curl in unexpected places

 #### experiment 1